(CNN) The US led on nuclear fusion for decades. Now China is in position to win the race; Baloney!

 Magnetic confinement alternatives to tokamak.
 Many such startups are sucking in money.
 They tend to combine alternative fusion reactions with novel magnetic geometry.
 To paraphrase Tolstoy, they are all unhappy in their own ways.
 See Youtube.

-For insurance, in case my prediction is wrong, we have ITER, the largest tokamak in the world, under construction in France.
+For insurance, in case my prediction is wrong, ITER, the largest tokamak in the world, is under construction in France.
 The goal is research data for future designs, not power production.
 The astute will ask: Why can’t the data be obtained by computer simulation?

 Answer.
 The problem of plasma dynamics is so complex, involving the simultaneous application of gas dynamics, Maxwell’s equations , and nuclear physics, it is beyond the ability of the most powerful computers in the world to simulate.
 So we build machine after machine, in a guided stumble, not completely blind and not completely informed.
 The first tokamak was built in 1954, 70 years ago.
 That’s a lot of time, justified by “progress” that shows up in journals and press releases, not as utility.